aaronbi/web_tech_final_flask/README.md

 # About
 This is the source code for a website for organizing outdoor climbing trips.
-This project uses Flask for most of its serverside operations, HTML/CSS for page structure, JS for dynamic elements of pages, and is deployed on Zeet/Cloudflare.
+This project uses Flask for most of its serverside operations, HTML/CSS for page structure, JS for dynamic elements of pages, and is deployed using AWS(gunicorn, nginx, Elastic IPs, Route 53)/Cloudflare.
 # Link
 https://aaronbi.xyz
 # Usage